afroisalreadyinu/practical-ansible-intro/readme.md

-This role, which installs the usual Debian packagese a Python web application needs, is relatively straightforward, with the exception of a loop.
+This role, which installs the usual Debian packagese a Python web application needs, is relatively straightforward, with the exception of a loop in the last task.
 The `with_items` option enables looping a task over a list, and replacing `{{ item }}` with the elements of that list.
 This is equivalent to repeating the task with the list elements.
 The double curly braces is the syntax used by Jinja2 for inserting variables.
 You can use similar variable substitution pretty much anywhere in Ansible, but the more advanced uses of Jinja2 is restricted to actual templates.
-Only variable substitution is allowed in role and play definitions.
+In role and play definitions, only variable substitution is allowed.

 We can include the above role in a playbook by listing it among the `roles` attribute of a play.
 Here's the section in the `site.yml`